aryn-ai/quickstart/sycamore-local-development-example.md

   """
 ```

 3. Add another cell.
-In this cell, we will use Sycamore's entity extractor with the previous prompt templates.
+In this cell, we will use Sycamore's entity extractor with the prompt templates.
 We are selecting OpenAI as the generative AI model to use for this extraction.

 ```python
 pdf_docset = (partitioned_docset